ipspace/netlab/docs/module/lag.md

 ## Parameters

-The following parameters can be set globally or per node/link:
+The following parameters can be set globally or per node/link/interface:

 * **lacp**: LACP protocol interval: "fast", "slow" or "off"
 * **lacp_mode**: "active" or "passive"

-The **lag.id** parameter can be set at the link or interface level; all interfaces with the same lag.id value form a Link Aggregation Group.
+The **lag.id** parameter can only be set at the link level; all links with the same lag.id value form a Link Aggregation Group.

 ## Example